SB 24

 HCS/SS/SB 24 - This act creates new provisions relating to vulnerable persons.

-This act repeals references to ambulance attendants, drivers, emergency medical technician paramedics, mobile emergency medical technicians, emergency medical technician basic, and EMT intermediate and adds references to paramedics in various statutes relating to emergency medical services.
-"Telecommunicator first responder" is added to the definition of "first responder" in various provisions of law.
-Additionally, the Department of Health and Senior Services is required to offer a vaccination program to certain Missouri State Highway Patrol telecommunicators who may be exposed to infectious diseases.
+The act adds "telecommunicator first responder" to the definition of "first responder" in various provisions of law.
+Additionally, this act provides that the Department of Health and Senior Services shall offer a vaccination program to certain Missouri State Highway Patrol telecommunicators who may be exposed to infectious diseases.

 Furthermore, this act provides that political subdivisions may elect to cover telecommunicator first responders as public safety personnel.

-ADOPTION TAX CREDIT (SECTIONS 135.327 TO 135.333)
+ADOPTION TAX CREDIT

 Current law authorizes a nonrefundable tax credit for nonrecurring adoption expenses, not to exceed $10,000 per child, with an annual limit of $6 million dollars in tax credits.
 This act indexes the maximum per-child credit for inflation, makes the tax credit refundable, removes the $6 million limit, and provides that, for tax years ending on or before December 31, 2023, priority for authorizing tax credits shall be given to applications for special needs children who are residents or wards of residents of this state.